Cookies on the SIM Sherpa website

 at Sky.com

-Sky offer identical 5G coverage to their hosts, meaning you can get 5G in a massive 750+ UK towns and cities.
-And coverage in these locations tends to be good, but is still on a street by street basis.
+That means you get 5G in a huge list of 2000+ UK towns and cities.
+And coverage in these locations is usually widespread, but still only on a street by street basis.

 It’s very simple to get the 5G add-on with your plan.
 You just need to add it to your account on their website.
 After that you’ll get immediate access to 5G.
 Look out for this: